shalom2552/IntroToDataScience/HW1/part1/README.md

 ## implement

 1. implement: population_statistic
-2. implement: print_details
+	- in place of split_by_value

 ## Things left to do

-1. question 2
+1. question 2 - in progress
+	- fix printing in question
 2. dry exercise

 ## Finaly

-1. fix the path of the file input
-2. run the code in vm to cheack its workability
+1. run the code in vm to cheack its workability